martinkearn/Content/Demos/API/File new API ASPNet Core 1 RC1.md

 # File > New API (ASP.NET Core 1 RC1)
 Create a new Web Application project in ASP.NET Core 1 RC1 and shows some of the key capabilities and issues at this stage.
-Compare to the Web API porject template to show how that is even more lacking
+Compare to the Web API project template to show how that is even more lacking

 ## Create a 'Web Application' project
 File > New project > Web Application > ASP.NET Web Application